 Students should complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov.
-The FAFSA is used to apply for the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Stafford Loans (subsidized and unsubsidized), Federal Work Study, and the Illinois Student Assistance Commission Monetary Award.
+The FAFSA is used to apply for the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Direct Loans (subsidized and unsubsidized), Federal Work Study, and the Illinois Student Assistance Commission Monetary Award.

 To be eligible for financial aid, students must be high school graduates or GED recipients.
-Financial aid applications and requested documents must be in the Financial Aid Office by July 1 for the fall tuition due dates.
+The Financial Aid Office prefers applications and requested documents be submitted by July 1 for the fall tuition due date.
 Applications for financial assistance will be accepted any time during the school year.
 All program eligibility requirements are subject to change.
 All awards are subject to receipt of Federal and State funds.